Rip stop nylon from eBay.

 Jilly for a shopping tote all you need is a couple of large squares/triangles or a long length that won't need sewing on a bottom seam which is folded over.
 Sew the two or three sides then grab the corner and flatten it out so either the seams meet or the bottom fold and a seam meets, sew across and then you have the squared off bottom, sorry, rubbish at explaining.

-Post Thanks / Like - 2 Thanks, 2 Likes2 Member(s) thanked for this post2 Member(s) liked this post
+Thanks 2 Member(s) thanked for this post

-Post Thanks / Like - 1 Thanks, 0 Likes1 Member(s) thanked for this post
+Thanks 1 Member(s) thanked for this post

 Have just been into local Lidl.
 This weeks offers include sewing items if anyone is interested.
 I picked up one of several sewing books called Trendy Bags.
 It covers everything from pencil cases right up to large shopper bags.
 It includes a pattern sheet inside the back cover. £2.99.